Harness the power of doubts about Christianity, Part I

-What do you do when you are a follower of the way, you’ve been saved, and you have a church family—and yet you have doubt?
+What do you do when you are a follower of The Way, you’ve been saved, and you have a church family—and yet you have doubts about Christianity?
 You find yourself surrounded by your brothers and sisters who are praising God—and you sit quietly wondering, “Is he really there?
 Is he real?”
+(To see the video of this click here)

 So what are you to do?

-First of all, this may come as a shock, you are in amazingly good company…
+This may come as a shock.
+If you have doubts about Christianity you are in amazingly good company…

-If you are not familiar with this John, check out his story recorded in the Apostle John’s letter John (I know, there’s a lot of “John’ there).
-But he’s a wild man.
+If you are not familiar with this John, check out his story recorded in the Apostle John’s letter called John (I know, there’s a lot of “John’ there).
+It is often called the gospel of John.

 He’s dressed weird, and he is eating strange foods (locust and wild honey, locally sourced carbon-neutral food?).
 He’s proclaiming that the long-promised Messiah is arriving, and he also baptizing people—all of which freaked out the religious elite of the day.